In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 Alcohol and Physical Health

-However, due to the euphoric sensations that come hand-in-hand with consuming alcohol, many individuals overlook the impact alcohol has on their physical health.
+However, due to the euphoric sensations that come with consuming alcohol, many individuals overlook the impact alcohol has on their physical health.
 Regrettably, this has seen the number of people requiring medical treatment soar.

 In addition to the above, physical health complications that arise when alcohol is used and abused include: